stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 zipEitherWith f _          (Left e)   = Left e
 ```

-Function `zipEitherWith` is a generic function combining the
+Function `zipEitherWith` is a generic higher-order function combining the
 values stored in two `Either`s via a binary function.
 If either
 of the `Either` arguments is a `Left`, the result is also a `Left`.